JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-plugin-releases.md

 ## Release details

-The following table lists the details of the latest releases of Kotlin Multiplatform plugin for Android Studio:
+The following table lists the releases of the Kotlin Multiplatform IDE plugin:

 <table>
 <tr>